Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 This means the amount of work grows very slowly, even when the input becomes massive.

-Each step discards 50% of the remaining data.
+Each step discards half of the remaining data.

-To put that into perspective, here are the number of steps binary search takes for different input sizes.
+To put that into perspective, here is the maximum number of steps binary search takes for different input sizes.

-Another great example of logarithmic time is searching in a Balanced Binary Search Tree.
+Another example of logarithmic time is searching in a balanced binary search tree.

 At each node, you eliminate half of the remaining subtree, just like binary search.